inivekin/abosa/abosa.typ

 oot-cried only by resurfaced
 humming pyramid that's defied
-noise distracting frae the purposed winds that strum on harp at seaside,
+noise distracting frae the purposed winds that strum on harp at seaside.
 If you manage tae ignore this
 hiss o repeater demand then
 resurging frae the riptide bliss